nabormendonca/gpt-4v-enade-cs-2021/questions/q34-eng.md

 ---

-**Prompt**: Ok, your answer might be correct, but you still got the weight of the edge D -> F wrong.
+**Prompt**: Ok, your answer may be correct, but you still got the weight of the edge D -> F wrong.
 I suggest re-examining the image.

 ---